UIDAI‘s Virtual ID :

 |Examples of KUAs are Banks, Insurance, Telecom and Directorate of Income Tax|

-With the launch of VID, Limited KYC, and the introduction of a blanket restriction on Storage of Aadhaar Number, by Local AUA’s the UIDAI sought to get an order and introduce security layer, in the Aadhaar User Databases.
+With the launch of VID, Limited KYC, and the introduction of a blanket restriction on Storage of Aadhaar Number, by Local AUA’s the UIDAI sought to get an order and introduce the security layer, in the Aadhaar User Databases.

 Further UIDAI sought to create a classification amongst Agencies, which were previously using Aadhaar Number for Authentication Services.
 Thereby restricting usage of Aadhaar Number by certain entities.

-The Global AUAs have access to Aadhaar data while the Local AUAs have limited access Aadhaar data as per the act.
+The Global AUAs have access to Aadhaar data while the Local AUAs have limited access to Aadhaar data as per the act.
 Since the update has come into place, linking Aadhaar number or storing Aadhaar related information is illegal and punishable.